 Optional coverage will apply, only if the appropriate boxes are checked indicating that optional coverage options apply.

-Standard versus Special
+What is Standard versus Special?

 Property coverage must be written on either the standard or the special property coverage form.